go-acme/lego/README.md

 Please keep in mind that CLI switches and APIs are still subject to change.

-When using the standard --path option, all certificates and account configurations are saved to a folder *.lego* in the current working directory.
+When using the standard `--path` option, all certificates and account configurations are saved to a folder *.lego* in the current working directory.

 #### Sudo
 The CLI does not require root permissions but needs to bind to port 80 and 443 for certain challenges.
 To run the CLI without sudo, you have two options:

 - Use setcap 'cap_net_bind_service=+ep' /path/to/program
-- Pass the `--httpPort` or/and the `--tlsPort` option and specify a custom port to bind to.
+- Pass the `--http` or/and the `--tls` option and specify a custom port to bind to.
 In this case you have to forward port 80/443 to these custom ports (see [Port Usage](#port-usage)).

 #### Port Usage
 By default lego assumes it is able to bind to ports 80 and 443 to solve challenges.
-If this is not possible in your environment, you can use the `--httpPort` and `--tlsPort` options to instruct lego to listen on that port for any incoming challenges.
+If this is not possible in your environment, you can use the `--http` and `--tls` options to instruct lego to listen on that interface:port for any incoming challenges.

 If you are using this option, make sure you proxy all of the following traffic to these ports.